• Skip to primary navigation

 Plum Platz Recipe

 For the base, I used the same dough recipe as my tried-and-true dinner rolls.
 If you have your own dinner roll recipe, feel free to use that instead.
 That’s the beauty of traditional recipes.
-On a baking day, one daughter had to do a lot.
+On a baking day, one dough had to work hard.
 Spread the dough on a baking sheet and let it rise until doubled.
 Then, add the fruit and the topping before baking.

 Oma's Plum Platz Recipe